iagoxz/iagoxz/README.md

 ---

-## Sobre mim
+## About me

-Olá!
-Sou o Iago Moura, um Desenvolvedor Full Stack apaixonado por criar soluções inovadoras.
-Minha jornada no mundo da tecnologia começou no IFPI (Instituto Federal do Piauí), onde me aprofundei em Análise e Desenvolvimento de Sistemas, construindo uma base sólida que me permite transitar com fluidez tanto no frontend quanto no backend.
+Hello!
+I'm Iago Moura, a Full Stack Developer passionate about creating innovative solutions.
+My journey into technology began at IFPI (Federal Institute of Piauí), where I delved deeper into Systems Analysis and Development, building a solid foundation that allows me to move fluidly across both frontend and backend.

-No dia a dia, trabalho com tecnologias como Python, JavaScript, Node.js, e sou fã de bibliotecas como React para interfaces dinâmicas.
-Em relação a bancos de dados, me sinto em casa com MongoDB e PostgreSQL.
+On a daily basis, I work with technologies like Python, JavaScript, and Node.js, and I'm a fan of libraries like React for dynamic interfaces.
+When it comes to databases, I feel at home with MongoDB and PostgreSQL.

 ---